• intracerebral hemorrhage accounts for 10-20% of all strokes

 Brain edema and intracranial hypertension

-• edema and intracranial hypertension develop soon after the onset of bleeding, with a peak between days 2-6
+• edema and intracranial hypertension develop shortly after the onset of bleeding, peaking between days 2 and 6

-• bleeding in the posterior fossa may lead to an acute obstructive hydrocephalus
+• bleeding in the posterior fossa may lead to acute obstructive hydrocephalus

 Obstructive (non-communicating) hydrocephalus